storypku/depend_on_what_you_use/README.md

 ## Known limitations

 - If includes are added through a macro, this is invisible to DWYU.
-- Defines are OK except rare corner cases, e.g., if they are from the dependencies.
+- Defines are OK except rare corner cases, e.g., if they are from the dependencies([example](test/aspect/complex_defines)).
 - Include statements utilizing `..` to go up the directory tree are not resolved.

 ## Applying automatic fixes